JonathanDiazRamos/damage-road-detection/README.md

 # YOLOv7 Experiments - RDCC Challenge

 This repository contains the results of unique experiments conducted using YOLOv7 for the Road Damage Condition Classification (RDCC) Challenge.
-This repository includes detailed run folders for each experiment and insights into training YOLOv7 for damaged road identification.
-RoPaste##E refers to the rotation and paste parameters of YOLOv7 followed by the number of epochs the experiment ran for.
+This repository includes detailed run folders for each experiment and insights into training YOLOv7 for damaged road identification. **RotPaste##E** refers to the rotation and paste parameters of YOLOv7 followed by the number of epochs the experiment ran for.

 ---